 - Limited Attention Span, which refers to everyone’s finite ability to analyze investments and potential strategies

 - Chasing Trends, which is likely the strongest investing bias and has many people going after whatever investment is currently hot, leaving them over-invested in a particular asset class when risk is usually at its highest (or underinvested when opportunities are at their greatest).

 Most non-financial people are unaware of these natural tendencies, creating a blind spot that can be very hazardous to your wealth.
 However, an experienced financial advisor knows how difficult it can be to avoid acting impulsively based on your emotions, overconfidence, or the daily news (behavioral finance) and can help you avoid these traps.

 Prioritize Tax-Efficient Strategies

 Next, a quality financial advisor should have the expertise necessary to help you find tax-efficient investing strategies.
-From utilizing tax-advantaged accounts to timing trades so your tax burden is minimized, these strategies can have a significant impact on how much of your investment you ultimately keep.
+From utilizing tax-advantaged accounts to planned trading so your tax burden is minimized, these strategies can have a significant impact on how much of your investment you ultimately keep.

 There Is a Catch